angyukai/CPSC113-refugee-blog/README.md

 # CPSC113 Blog Starter

+#Yukai's README

+##Adding updates
+1. cd to 'CPSC113-refugee-blog/data/updates' directory
+2. create a new directory in the folder, e.g. 'mkdir week05'
+3. cd into the new directory and create two files named 'update.yaml' and 'canvas.yaml'
+4. update.yaml is simple, just write it up in yaml
+5. for canvas.yaml, refer to this: https://github.com/cpsc113-makin-babies/cpsc113_blog/blob/master/data/updates/week00/canvas.yaml for the formatting

+##Deploying updates to the blog
+1. git add and commit all changes
+2. heroku login if you haven't (i dont think you'll need to cause i'm sharing this workspace with yall)
+2. push to the heroku github: 'git push heroku master'
+3. Sit back as little gnomes in your computer and the internet make magic.

+#Kyle's README

+## Deploying your blog

+Go to herokuapp.com and log in or register an account if you have not already done so.
+Go to the following link https://devcenter.heroku.com/articles/getting-started-with-nodejs#introduction for a helpful tutorial on how to deploy your blog to Heroku.

+* Make sure you have the Heroku

 Teams in CPSC113 will turn in their weekly updates by keeping a blog.
 This is a starter blog for you.
 It accomplishes a few things: